 My authored CTF challenges sources and official writeups

-Forcing a Firefox Xray Vision Waiving on an untrusted object passed via MessageEvent to a Content Script privileged execution context using document.all object weirdness, and bypassing Content Script validation checks by defining custom getters on the waived document.all and by emptying all DOM tree nodes.
-Once the malicious object is forwarded to the Extension background script, all browser.scripting.insertCSS API arguments can be set, and therefore injecting an User origin stylesheet with enabled @-moz-document rules to exfiltrate the flag from the challenge tab URL.
+Forcing a Firefox Xray Vision Waiving on an untrusted object passed via MessageEvent, to a Content Script privileged execution context abusing document.all weirdness, bypassing Content Script validation checks by defining custom getters on the waived document.all and by emptying all DOM tree nodes.
+Once the malicious object is forwarded to the Extension background script, all browser.scripting.insertCSS API arguments can be set, and therefore injecting an User origin stylesheet with enabled @-moz-document CSS rule to exfiltrate the flag from the challenge page URL.

 Do you love ricing?

-The challenge is supposed to be about a Custom Theme Generator extension for Firefox, since it’s a fairly common practice for “ricing” enthusiasts to just trust third-parties userChrome.css themes files, even though they can be quite powerful.
-But, it’s just CSS at the end of the day, right..?
+The challenge is supposed to be about a Custom Theme Generator extension for Firefox, since it’s a fairly common practice for “ricing” enthusiasts to trust third-parties userChrome.css theme files, even though they can be quite powerful.
+But it’s just CSS at the end of the day, right..?

-Upon visiting the challenge page, flying mhackeroni™ spaceshuttles are flying all over the screen, and switching to the “Editor” tab, users can customize their Ctrl+Space™ special edition them as their likings:
+Upon visiting the challenge page, flying mhackeroni™ spaceshuttles are flying all over the screen, and switching to the “Editor” tab, users can customize their Ctrl+Space™ special edition theme to their likings:

-The page also invites users to download their customized theme and applying it manually, or by directly installing the provided extension zip file and loading it in their Firefox Add-ons.
+The page also invites users to download their customized theme and apply it manually, or by directly installing the provided extension zip file and loading it in their Firefox Add-ons.

 Flying mhackeroni™ spaceshuttles are now navigating in your chatgpt.com window!
 Actually, all of them!